 I do not believe I’m exaggerating when I say that together we are accomplishing unprecedented levels of lifesaving:

 That’s a 45% increase over pre-coronavirus lifesaving rates; our highest intake rates since Hurricane Harvey.
 As one of the only No Kill shelters in Texas still taking in large volumes of animals, APA! is, and will continue to be, a major safety net for our city, our region and our state.

-Fostering saves lives and the Austin community has truly stepped up - 1,302 animals are currently in loving foster homes.
+Fostering saves lives and the Austin community has truly stepped up - by May, 1,302 animals were in loving foster homes.
 Fostering gives pets the chance to live comfortably while awaiting their fur-ever home, and APA! can therefore remain nimble thanks to a reduced number of animals on-site.
 Lifesaving capacity is limitless as our “shelter” expands to the size of the foster parent network.

 I could not be more proud of what this incredible community of APA! donors, staff, volunteers, adopters, and foster parents have accomplished in such a short period of time.

 Where others see crisis, APA! sees the opportunity to do and save even more.

 I know that times are tough for many, but if you’re able, I ask that you keep Austin Pets Alive! in mind for philanthropic support so that together, we can continue saving and serving the animals who depend on us.

 This is lifesaving.
 Together we will continue saving the precious lives at risk today while creating a better future for all animals.
 Read more of our COVID-19 stories here.